 They can also help remove particulate pollution from the air, an obvious benefit of living in West Virginia, the most forested state per acre in the U.S.

 "Trees capture carbon and can help slowly mitigate the effects of global warming," Dahle says.

 Commercial property owners stand to benefit greatly.
 Retail areas are more attractive to shoppers, apartments rent more quickly, tenants stay longer, and space in a wooded setting is more valuable to sell or rent, according to the Arbor Day Foundation.

-In West Virginia, statistics that regard the value of trees appears consistent with national studies, Dahle says:
+In West Virginia, statistics that regard the value of trees appear consistent with national studies, Dahle says.

-- Larger trees in yards (and as street trees) can add three to fifteen percent to home values throughout neighborhoods, according to a study by the University of Washington.
+- Larger trees in yards and street trees can add three to fifteen percent to home values throughout neighborhoods, according to a study by the University of Washington.

 - Homebuilders can recover extra costs of preserving trees through higher sales prices and faster sales for houses on wooded lots, according to the Georgia Forestry Commission.

 - Eighty-three percent of Realtors believe mature trees have a strong or moderate impact on the saleability of homes listed for under $150,000; on homes priced at more than $250,000, this perception increases to 98 percent, according to Arbor National Mortgage.